- Life at Grant Thornton Life at Grant Thornton

 - Career Opportunities Career Opportunities

 - Our Culture Our Culture

 For a Firm of the future, D&I is not just an ‘idea’ which is discussed sporadically at internal and external platforms.
 Rather, it is an exciting journey that inspires people to value multiplicity of perspectives to grow personally and professionally.

 Being one among the few female partners in our consulting fraternity in India, at a relatively young age, is a matter of pride.
 Grant Thornton has been the perfect platform for my growth and discovery of my own capabilities.
 The challenging responsibilities that the Firm has been consistently opening up for me is an acknowledgement of what I bring to the table – as a professional and as a woman.
 This journey is a collective success of the entire ecosystem around me (at home and at work) that enables me to do my best each day – professionally and personally.

 Get to know us better through the eyes of our people and clients.

-At Global Research Centre (GRC) which is a part of Grant Thornton Global Delivery, we aim to not only provide women with an equal opportunity, but also create a path for women empowerment in the community.
+At GRC, which is a part of Grant Thornton Global Delivery, not just equal opportunity for women but also their empowerment is important.
 We have seen fresh graduate hires groom into managers of today and emerging leaders of tomorrow.
-The positive impact is on the entire network, and it is the encouragement from our global leaders that motivates this team to perform.
+The positive impact is visible on the entire network and it is the encouragement from our global leaders that motivates this team to perform.
 It is a win for Grant Thornton and a case of our core values making a difference.